Ibroxim13/LaslesVPN/README.md

 # LaslesVPN
-This webpage made with html and sass
+This web site made with HTML5,CSS3 and SASS